earentir/dsktool/README.md

-  l, list               List the first 512 bytes of the disk p, part, partitions   List Partitions d, disk, disks        List Disks i, image              Image A Disk
+  l, list               List the first 512 bytes of the disk p, part, partitions   List Partitions d, disk, disks        List Disks b, bench, benchmaks   Benchmark Disk i, image              Image A Disk

-Run 'disktool COMMAND --help' for more information on a command.
+Run 'dsktool COMMAND --help' for more information on a command.
 ```